Recursive Flora

 Lo-fi prototyping & testing

-To organize the data into digestible themes that users could easily explore, I used affinity diagramming.
-Grouping the metaphor text made it easier to spot patterns, find related content, and understand the distribution across thematic categories.
-These themes guided the visual system and interaction design for the website, and informed a key spread in the zine.
+To make sense of it all, I used affinity diagramming to group responses into themes.
+These themes guided the visual system and interaction design for the website, and informed a key spread in the publication.

 Using machine learning to transform abstract metaphors into measurable data